The Privacy, Data Protection and Cybersecurity Law Review: Denmark

 Prior to transmitting confidential (see Section IV) and special categories of personal data by email or SMS, data controllers shall implement appropriate technical and organisational measures to address the identified risks regarding the transfer, such as – but not limited to – encryption or pseudonymisation of personal data.
-Furthermore, the DPA has issued a template for a data processing agreement that has been adopted be the EDPB as standard contractual clauses.
-The template is available in multiple languages at the DPA's website.11
+Furthermore, the DPA has issued a template for a data processing agreement that has been adopted by the EDPB as standard contractual clauses.
+The template is available in multiple languages at the DPA's website.9

 iii Data subject rights

 The right of access in relation to Article 15 of the GDPR implies that the data subject has the right to receive information concerning the processing of personal data by a controller.
 The right of access is not limited and includes all personal data, including personal data processed in IT systems, TV surveillance images, logs, notes, HR files, emails, etc.